-This theme focuses on understanding of the values that underpin community development practice in all contexts, the processes on which it is based and the outcomes that result from it: and the application of this understanding in the practitioner's own context.
+This theme focuses on understanding of the values that underpin community development practice in all contexts, the processes on which it is based and the outcomes that result from it; and the application of this understanding in the practitioner's own context.

-and apply these to practice in all of the
+Understand the values, processes and outcomes of community development, and apply these to practice in all of the other key areas.

-practitioners working in a range of disciplines should demonstrate that they:
+In this Key Area, community development practitioners working in a range of disciplines should demonstrate that they:

-- outcomes of community development

-- b.
-Know how to develop themselves as a
+- a.
+Understand the values, processes and outcomes of community development within their own context and role. - b.
+Know how to develop themselves as a community development practitioner. - c.

-- c.
 Know how to support and promote community development within the practice of their own and other organisations.

-Engaging with communities
+THEME 2: Engaging with communities